 Principals of Organizational Culture: Work With and Within Your Current Cultural Situations

-Many companies try to create an organizational culture by changing the minds of those around them, but sometimes they fail to do so because they only use a top down approach to implementing the culture.
+Many companies try to create an organizational culture by changing the minds of those around them, but sometimes they fail to do so because they only use a top down approach to implement the culture.
 This involves trying to change the mindsets and behavior of employees, customers, and the community by communicating values in marketing pieces, providing training and development programs, and other forms of messaging telling others how they should think or act.
-This type of cultural implementation rarely works, because to change mindset usually involves changing action, and can become clearer through showing rather than telling.
+This type of cultural implementation rarely works, because changing a mindset usually involves changing actions, and can become clearer through showing rather than telling.

-Cultural changes can be implemented more easily in an organization through the use of:
+Cultural changes can be implemented more easily in an organization by using:

 Principals of Organizational Culture: Focus on a Critical Few Behaviors

 "The critical few" is a small number of important behaviors that would have great impact if put into practice by a significant number of people.
 To utilize this, discern a few things people do throughout the company that positively affect business performance.
 Some examples may include different ways of starting meetings or interacting with customers.
 Next, translate these behaviors into simple, practical steps that people accomplish every day, then select groups of employees who are more likely to implement the behavior change and promote the ideal.